ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/beck-hyperspace-album-cd.markdown

 is_promoted: true
 has_entry_page: true
 title: "Win Beck 'Hyperspace' new album!"
-competition-description: "<p>He's back & better than ever and we have his 14th album\
+competition-description: "<p>He's back & better than ever and... we have his 14th\
-  \ on our hands.
-You got it right, we're talking about the American Musician Beck!\
+  \ album on our hands.
+You got it right, we're talking about the American Musician\
-  \ 'Hyperspace' is Beck's brand 11-track album and we want to give it away to one\
+  \ Beck!
+'Hyperspace' is Beck's brand 11-track album and we want to give it away\
-  \ lucky NME AAA member.
-Are you his biggest fan?</p>\n<p>Click below for a chance\
+  \ to one lucky NME AAA member.
+Are you his biggest fan?</p>\n<p>Click below for\
-  \ to win it now.</p>\n"
+  \ a chance to win it now.</p>\n"
 hero-header: "Win Beck 'Hyperspace' new album!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-9d406144-cf88-4332-bc17-d9c82cc7d348.jpg"